 This project directly addresses five of the core values identified by the Youth and Young Adults Ministry of the ELCA.
 First and foremost, it is designed to promote collaboration among ministries and to develop and multiply youth and young adult leaders.
 Secondarily, this project works to form faith in young adults and enhance current ministry efforts.
 Additionally, this project will address engagement of young adults of color.

 The Project Team

 This project is a partnership between camps and synods throughout the ELCA.
-The La Crosse Area Synod, with direction from Bishop Jim Arends, will serve as the primary contact point for other synod offices in the efforts to engage rostered leaders in the project.
+The La Crosse Area Synod, with direction from Bishop Jim Arends, is serving as the primary contact point for other synod offices in the efforts to engage rostered leaders in the project.
 The two camps associated with the synod, Luther Park Bible Camp (Chetek, WI) and Sugar Creek Bible Camp (Ferryville, WI), are collaborating with the synod office to serve as testing grounds for innovative staff training programs.
-Lutheran Outdoor Ministries (LOM), with direction from the Rev. Don Johnson, will engage ELCA camps throughout the country to connect with young adult camp staff.
+Lutheran Outdoor Ministries (LOM), with direction from Don Johnson, is helping to engage ELCA camps throughout the country to connect with young adult camp staff.
 Sacred Playgrounds, directed by Dr. Jacob Sorenson, will facilitate the partnerships and conduct the research, with consulting and support from Dr. Rollie Martinson.
 Pictured at right are Bishop Arends, Keith Newman (Luther Park director), Dr. Sorenson, and Jesse Klosterboer (Sugar Creek director) at the project kickoff in October 2019.